autokey/autokey/Contributed-Scripts-1.md

 keyboard.send_keys(datetime.now().strftime('%Y.%m.%d'))
 ```

-## Search for text from your clipboard in your Browser <a id="googleSearchClipboardText" />
+## <a id="googleSearchClipboardText" />Search for text from your clipboard in your Browser

 script:
 ```python